Isaiah-Musenga/Isaiah-Musenga/README.md

 I really enjoy leanrning web and mobile frameworks and programming languages like PHP, Python, Codeigniter, flutterwave, as well as work in Wordpress.
 I also enjoy designing UI and UX with tools like Figma and Adobe XD.

-Skills: PHP, Python, Javascript, HTML, CSS, SQL, Bootstrap, Wordpress
+Skills: PHP, Javascript, HTML, CSS, SQL, Bootstrap, Wordpress

 - 🔭 I’m currently working on Atlas Mara Web design
 - 🌱 I’m currently learning Python and Codeigniter